 “It’s no doubt that technology has taken over our world and the use of it has skyrocketed over the years.
 We rely so much on this useful tool and it makes life easier in multiple ways, but we have to learn how to use it correctly and appropriately.

-One of the most important topics I learned from this EVERFI course is making sure we respect other people and using technology responsibly.
+One of the most important topics I learned from this EVERFI course is making sure we respect other people and being digitally responsible.
 Many people are being cyberbullied, and it has been common act on the internet and social media.
 A countless amount of users have been impacted negatively through technology.
 Sometimes, you don’t know who’s behind the mask.
 People are suffering behind their screens and you don’t always know what’s actually happening to them.

 Another important lesson I learned from this course is knowing which sites and sources to trust and which ones I shouldn’t.
-Internet can be a useful when shopping online, doing research, or just roaming around the web for fun.
+The internet can be a useful tool when shopping online, doing research, or just roaming around the web for fun.
 We have to know which sites are trustworthy.
-If you’re doing research for a class, you should make sure that the information is recent, and is written by someone who knows the topic, or is an expert in that field.
+If you’re doing research for a class, you should make sure that the information is recent and is written by someone who knows the topic or is an expert in that field.

 Lastly, I learned that citing your sources is an essential.
 Plagiarizing and taking other people’s work and claiming it as your own can get you in trouble with the law.
-The course teaches you how to cite your sources properly and how to include things in your research such as direct quotes.
+This course teaches you how to cite your sources properly and how to include things in your research such as direct quotes.
 Claiming someone else’s work as your own can have serious consequences.
-Especially as students who do research and projects that involve learning something from the internet, we need to know how to give credit to our sources.
-Rather be safe than sorry.
+As students who do research and projects that involve learning something from the internet, we need to know how to give credit to our sources.
+It’s better to be safe than sorry.

 I learned many important lessons from Ignition – Digital Literacy and Responsibility.
-It teaches the fundamentals of technology and the internet.
+It teaches the fundamentals of technology and the internet and digital responsibility.
 Now I can make sure to think twice before I do something with technology and the world around me.”